-An Illinois durable power of attorney form is a legal document that allows an Illinois resident to grant another person (also known as “the agent”) power to act on their behalf in financial or healthcare matters.
+An Illinois durable power of attorney form is a legal document that allows an Illinois resident to grant another person (also known as “the agent”) power to act on their behalf in financial matters.

 Illinois durable power of attorney laws go beyond a patient’s death and allow agents to permit organ donations or decide on how the principal’s remains should be disposed of.